wamwiki/wamwiki.github.io/content/en/wambam/_index.md

 ## Next meeting

-The next meeting was scheduled to happen in Cornwall in June 2020 but was postponed due to the COVID-19 pandemic.
+The next meeting is scheduled to happen in England in September 2023 (after having been postponed for a few years due to the COVID-19 pandemic).